 When we compared Ooma Basic to traditional landlines and cell phones, the cost comparison reveals that even after the hardware purchase, Ooma customers are saving money.

-In the first year, customers that switch from a traditional landline to Ooma Telo can save an average of 73 percent, or about $395.
-In subsequent years, when no hardware purchase is required, average savings are 91 percent off landline rates.
+In the first year, customers who switch from a traditional landline to Ooma Telo can save an average of 73 percent, or about $396.
+In subsequent years, when no hardware purchase is required, average savings are 91 percent off traditional landline rates.

 You can find out how much you’d save by using our phone savings calculator.